 Today is the day that many of you will have been waiting for.
 We will embark on a full-day adventure to track the mountain gorillas in Bwindi Forest National Park.
 The trek will commence with a short briefing on gorillas trekking rules to ensure the safety of both the guests and the gorillas.
 We will then start the trek into the Impenetrable Forest to encounter the gentle giants of Bwindi National Park.
 We will follow the expert guides, looking for signs of the gorillas and changing direction accordingly until we find them.
 After this rare and memorable experience is over, we will spend the rest of the day and night in Bwindi National Park.

 Today is a unique opportunity to learn about the tragic history of these local communities through a variety of activities.
-Choose between the Batwa cultural experience where you visit a local community and learn about their way of life, a Sabyinyo Volcano hiking tour, and/or a golden monkey trekking experience in the Mgahinga Gorilla National Park.
+Choose between the Batwa cultural experience where you visit a local community and learn about their way of life.
 Other activities include canoe trekking at Lake Mutanda and a coffee-making experience, where you can try your hand at the local industry.
-We will spend the night in a lodge close to Lake Mutanda.
+After the local activity, drive to Volcanoes National Park in Rwanda via the Kyanika border

 Accommodation & Meals

-- Days 1-2: Red Chilli Rest Camp(opens in a new tab) – All meals included
+- Days 1-2: Twiga Safari Lodge(opens in a new tab) – All meals included

-- Days 3-4: Rweteera Safari Park(opens in a new tab) – All meals included
+- Days 3-4: Turaco Treetops(opens in a new tab) – All meals included

-- Days 5-6: Engiri Game Lodge(opens in a new tab) – All meals included
+- Days 5-6: Buffalo Safari Lodge(opens in a new tab)– All meals included

-- Days 7-8: Karungi Camp(opens in a new tab) – All meals included
+- Days 7-8: Mutanda Lake Resort(opens in a new tab)– All meals included

-- Day 9: Golden Monkey Guest House(opens in a new tab) – All meals included
+- Day 9: Amerembo Gorilla Lodge(opens in a new tab)– All meals included

 - Day 10: Breakfast & lunch included